chanakyaitgithub/Emocare-/README.md

 ## Introduction

-Emocare is a workplace chatting app equipped with advanced AI capabilities for emotion screening, mood analysis, and chat paraphrasing.
+Emocare+ is a workplace chatting app equipped with advanced AI capabilities for emotion screening, mood analysis, and chat paraphrasing.
 It aims to improve employee well-being and communication by providing real-time emotional support and feedback.

 ## Features